 Day 11 – Day trip to Nusa Penida

-Saving the best for last, spend the day on Nusa Penida, famous for its endless viewpoints, white-sand beaches and unusually shaped cliffs.
-I booked a tour with Nusa Penida Trip for IDR 1,100k (US$ 76.90) which included a boat transfer from Nusa Lembongan, private driver, entrance fees and lunch.
+On day 11 of your Bali 2-week itinerary, spend the day on Nusa Penida, famous for its spectacular viewpoints, white-sand beaches, and unusually shaped cliffs.
+I booked a tour with Nusa Penida Trip for IDR 1,100k (US$ 76.90) which included a boat transfer from Nusa Lembongan, private driver, entrance fees, and lunch.

-If you want to avoid the crowds, head a bit further away from the main viewpoint area or you better yet, hike down to the beach.
-Although very scenic, the hike is steep and the edge is only secured by wooden railings.
+If you want to avoid the crowds, head a bit further away from the main viewpoint area or better yet, hike down to the beach.
+Although very scenic, the hike is steep with the edge secured only by wooden railings.

 Related post: 37 incredible Instagram-worth spots in Bali

-Angel’s Billabong is a natural infinity pool flanked by jagged cliffs, perfect for soaking in during low tide.
+Another must-see when spending 2 weeks in Bali is Angel’s Billabong, a natural infinity pool flanked by jagged cliffs, perfect for soaking in during low tide.
 During high tide, the waves can get pretty rough and come crashing with extreme force into the pool.

-Less than a five minutes’ walk from Angel’s Billabong is the Broken beach which is a natural arched bridge which has been shaped by erosion.
+Less than a five minutes’ walk from Angel’s Billabong is the Broken beach which is a natural arched bridge.

 Unfortunately, it’s not possible to get down to the beach but you can still admire the waves flowing in and out of the small cove or walk around to find other scenic viewpoints.